Martin Carthy: Personal life

+Carthy married Norma Waterson in 1972.
+She died in 2022.
+Their daughters are Eliza Carthy, born in 1975, and Lucy Carthy, who is married to Saul Rose.

 Carthy has lived for many years in Robin Hood's Bay, North Yorkshire.
+In late 2025 he was diagnosed with late onset Alzheimer's disease after which it was announced that he would retire from touring.

 Awards and honours

 In June 1998 he was appointed MBE in the Queen's Birthday Honours.
 He was named Folk Singer of the Year at the BBC Radio 2 Folk Awards in 2002, and again in 2005 when he also won the award for Best Traditional Track for "The Famous Flower of Serving-Men".
 In the 2007 Folk Awards Martin Carthy and Dave Swarbrick won Best Duo.
-In 2008 he was made an Honorary Fellow of the University of Central Lancashire.
+In 2008 he was made an Honorary Fellow of the University of Lancashire.
 In 2014 he was awarded the Lifetime Achievement Award at the BBC Radio 2 Folk Awards.
 On 10 September 2025, Transform Me Then Into a Fish was announced as one of 12 nominees for the 2025 Mercury Prize.

+A tribute concert to Carthy was held 27 September 2025 at EartH, Hackney in London, with performances by Billy Bragg, Graham Coxon, and many others, and video tributes from KT Tunstall, Robert Plant, Paul Weller, and Bob Dylan.